mia-platform/documentation/docs/console/console-extensibility/registration.md

 ![registration example category route](img/registrationExampleCategoryRoute.png)

-The routes should contain the info to render the extension menu item on the Console sidebar, that  allow to access the extension.
-A route can be registered leaving `renderType` unsetted to be rendered as simple menu item or it can be a `category` route corresponding to a new custom menu group where attach menu items.
+The routes should include the necessary information to render the extension menu item on the Console sidebar, which enables access to the extension.
+A route can be registered with the `renderType` left unset to appear as a simple menu item, or it can be a `category` route, creating a new custom menu group to which menu items can be attached.

 :::info
-Each extension should have at least a route (that is not `category`) to have sense and could also add at most another `category` type route to add a custom group menu item
+Each extension should include at least one route that is not of type `category` to be meaningful.
+Additionally, it can optionally include at most one route of type `category` to add a custom group menu item.
 :::

 A route, therefore, requires to provide the following information:
-- `id` (_required_): assign a unique id that can be used for applying overrides with activation or for attaching other menu items if the route renderType is `category`
+- `id` (_required_): assign a unique identifier that can be used for applying overrides during activation or for attaching other menu items when the route's `renderType` is set to `category`.
 - `locationId` (_required_): choose a location to place your route (see the [supported locations](/console/console-extensibility/locations.md))
-- `renderType`: select `category` if you want to add a new menu group, otherwise leave it unsetted to add a menu item
+- `renderType`: select `category` if you want to add a new menu group, otherwise leave it unset to add a simple menu item
 - `parentId`: insert the route `id` of a menu group where you want to attach the menu item.
 It is possible to choose existing parentIds documented on the [supported locations page](/console/console-extensibility/locations.md) or add a route of type `category` and use its `id`.
 This value can be omitted for the `category` route.
-- `destinationPath` (_required_): indicate the destination suffix to which you will be redirected when clicking the menu item and it will compose the URL where the iframe will be mounted; in fact, the resulting URL will be composed accoring this pattern `<locationPath>/extensions/<extensionId><destinationPath>`.
-This information should be defined but is ignored for the `category` route.
+- `destinationPath`: indicate the destination suffix to which you will be redirected when clicking the menu item and it will compose the URL where the iframe will be mounted; in fact, the resulting URL will be composed according to this pattern `<locationPath>/extensions/<extensionId><destinationPath>`.
+This value can be omitted for the `category` route.
 - `icon`: select an icon for the new menu item and fill the `icon.name` field.
 You can find the icons at this [link](https://react-icons.github.io/react-icons/search/), but only Ant, Feather and Phosphor icons are supported.
 This value can be omitted for the `category` route.
 - `labelIntl` (_required_): insert the label to be used on the menu item or menu group and fill this field providing an object JSON `{"en": string, "it": string}` so that the text is also internationalized.
 <!-- TODO: Should be added some mentions about the order of menu items? -->